tgherzog/sailbuddy-pages/index.md

 ### NMEA Operation ### {#nmea}

 Sail Buddy can read and display instrument data transmitted in [NMEA 0183 format][nmea] over a TCP or UDP connection.
-Typically, you would connect to a multiplexer such as the [Brookhouse iMux][imux] or another device like the [SailTimer wind vane][sailtimer] that creates its own wifi network.
+Typically, you connect to a wifi multiplexer such as the [Brookhouse iMux][imux] or another device like the [SailTimer wind vane][sailtimer] that creates its own wifi network.
 To get connected:

 1. Go to iPhone settings and choose the wifi network created by your hardware